 As the water temperature rises, bass will begin on their migratory routes toward spawning grounds.
 Before spawning, they’ll stage and feed.
 This is when a red chatterbait setup can activate fish, especially larger females preparing to spawn.
 The red color imitates a crawdad which produces a healthy amount of calories for bass as they emerge from a long winter.

 Selecting the right trailer, again, depends on the natural forage of the bass on your water.
 For example, if they’re feeding on shad, trout, and /or minnows, a slender swimbait profile with lighter colors can be effective.
-A trailer like the Keitech Easy Shinner makes a perfect imitation of a baitfish when paired with a Zman chatterbait.
+For example, a trailer like the Keitech Easy Shinner makes a perfect imitation of a baitfish when paired with a Zman chatterbait.

 In muddy water, and when panfish are present, a trailer with a fuller profile can be effective.
-My first choice is a Keitech Swing Impact Swimbait if I’m interested in using a narrow, more slender presentation.
-But, to beef it up, I’ll thread on a Fat Swing Impact 4.8″ – 5.8″ Swim Bait.
+To keep things simple, I go with two main trailers year round – a Keitech Swing Impact Swimbait if I’m interested in using a narrow, more slender presentation and a Yamamoto Zako swim bait for that stubby, almost blue gill appearance.
+Usually, if I stay with these two presentations I get a healthy amount of bites.
 Other honorable brands you need to try would be:

 - Biopawn ExoSwim